Gambit (novel): Chess allusions

 In the same chapter, Archie Goodwin tried to guess the next moves of a game that he was watching.
 After failing every time, he "conceded that I would never be a Botvinnik...."

 In Chapter 7, Morton Farrow says, "I'm all right the first three or four moves, any opening from the Ruy Lopez to the Caro-Kann, but I soon get lost.
 My uncle got me started at it because he thinks it develops the brain.
 I'm not so sure.
 Look at Bobby Fischer, the American champion.
 Has he got a brain?"

-Dr. Victor Avery, in Chapter 8, claimed that he didn't hear any conversations during a chess game because he "was concentrating on my reply.
+Dr. Victor Avery, in Chapter 8, claimed that he did not hear any conversations during a chess game because he "was concentrating on my reply.
 I was trying the Albin Counter Gambit.
-Houghteling had used it against Dodge in 1905 and had mated him on the sixteenth move."
+Houghteling had used it against Dodge in 1905 and had mated him on the sixteenth move.”

 Trivia

 Throughout the story, one of Wolfe's diversions is the reading of Robert Ardrey's African Genesis.
 This book promulgated the Killer ape theory which claims that humans are naturally murderous.

+One character, in business and finance, was given the name of a real hard-driving financier who played crucial roles in building transit infrastructure, including the Loop Elevated structure in Chicago and finance for the London Underground.
+Charles Yerkes lived from 1837 to 1905, an American who was born in Philadelphia, Pennsylvania.
+In the novel, the character has a relatively minor role.